centreon/centreon-documentation/en/upgrade/upgrade-from-18-10.md

 #### Upgrade from 10.1 to 10.2

-Follow those summarize steps to perform the upgrade in the way recommended by
+Follow those summarized steps to perform the upgrade in the way recommended by
 MariaDB:

 1. Stop the mariadb service: